philipp-horstenkamp/auto_print/README.md

 Everything is logged and can be locked up in the auto_print.log file!

+To test this software while setting up there is a `test_print.bat`.
+Hit it for easy testing.

 ## Configuration example

 The below file is an example with comments.